xplato/useUndoable/README.md

 1. Clone repo and install dependencies for the main project with: `yarn install`
 2. Navigate into the example and do the same.
-3. In the root directory, run `yarn watch`
+3. In the root directory, run `yarn start`
 4. In the example directory, run `yarn start`

 ## License